Use these tips to effectively prospect without violating GDPR policies.

 6. Be careful when purchasing bulk lead lists

 It is legal to contact prospects from a purchased list assuming these parties have given consent to their data being transferred to a third party (you).
 That being said, you must document proof of consent, so it’s important that you trust your seller on this one.
-Make sure you give prospects the option to unsubscribe from your emails or messages.
-This way, your emails will be GDPR compliant.
+To avoid any legal trouble, make sure your purchase agreement contains a specific provision that verifies the legality of the database, meaning that the consent of each subject has already been gathered.

 7. Utilizing referrals is legal